congd123/daas/README.md

 Data in silos can limit its potential value across an organization.
 However, exposing an entire database to various teams can pose governance and security challenges.
 DaaS resolves this by selectively exposing valuable data via APIs, enabling secure sharing while implementing essential access controls.

 ## Benefits of Using DaaS
-- **Agility:** Rapid access to data without having knowledge of its storage.
-- **Easy Maintainability:** Reduced maintenance overhead for data consumers.
+- **Agility and easy maintainability:** Rapid access to data without having knowledge of its storage and reduced maintenance overhead for data consumers.
-- **Flexibility:** Cost-efficient access to data with quick integration and migration capabilities.
-- **Centralized Management:** Simplified access and standardized interactions.
 - **Enhanced Security:** Robust authentication and authorization protocols.
 - **Scalability and Load Balancing:** Efficient resource utilization and high availability.
 - **Protocol Abstraction and Versioning:** Seamless integration without disruptions.
 - **Monitoring and Analytics:** Insights for performance optimization and issue resolution.
-- **Developer Experience:** Simplified interactions and reduced complexities.
 - **Compliance and Governance:** Consistent application of regulatory requirements.

 ## Example using ScyllaDB
 Using API Gateway for managing the access to ScyllaDB has advantages as you can see above.

-### Solution Architecture
 - API Gateway for API management.
 - ScyllaDB for data storage.
 - RESTful Spring Boot application for API development.